PepeAlex/BUPA_Liver_Disorders/README.md

 ### Module: Programming & Scripting - 1º sem/2019
 ### Author: Alexander Pepe

-> This paper is research about the BUPA Liver Disorders dataset and its importance.
+> This paper is a research about the BUPA Liver Disorders dataset and its importance.
 I have written some Python codes to demonstrate this dataset more easily and more didactically.
 Finally, I will summarise my findings and present my conclusion.
 This project is part of the semester end requirement in the discipline of Programming & Scripting at GMIT.

 > This project is avaiable at https://github.com/PepeAlex/BUPA_Project.
 In order to try it as a programer, some programms and libraries will need to be installed.